revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 True

   </details>

+---
 11.Can you tell me some advantages of boolean() data type?

 <details><summary> <b>Show Answer</b> </summary>

-- A boolean can be set to one of only two predefined values, which maps perfectly to what it is used for.
+> i) A boolean can be set to one of only two predefined values, which maps perfectly to what it is used for.
 You could use an integer as a boolean, but there are many more than two possible integer values.
 So you'd have to define which integer values should be considered “true” and which should be considered “false”.
-- Advantages of the boolean retrieval model It is easy to implement.
+ ii) Advantages of the boolean retrieval model It is easy to implement.
-- It is easy to understand why the document is retrieved or not.
+ iii) It is easy to understand why the document is retrieved or not.
 Users can determine whether the query is too specific or too broad.

   </details>

+ ---